-Duke's heart clinics nationally recognized approach to congestive heart failure treatment effectively manages symptoms and dramatically reduces the frequent hospitalizations often associated with the disease.
-Our approach has proven so effective that hospital readmission rates for our heart failure patients dropped 12 percent last year.
-Our team of cardiovascular specialists in Durham, Raleigh and beyond see more than 3,600 heart failure patients annually.
-Our goal is to provide you with the care you need, when you need it, so you have the best quality of life possible.
+Duke's nationally recognized approach to congestive heart failure treatment effectively manages symptoms and reduces frequent hospitalizations.
+Last year, hospital readmission rates for our heart failure patients dropped 12 percent as a result of this approach.
+Our heart failure specialists in Durham and in Raleigh as part of Heart Care Plus+, see more than 3,600 heart failure patients annually.
+We provide the care you need when you need it to ensure you have the best quality of life possible.

 Comprehensive Approach to Heart Failure